 The advantage of prepaid mobile phones is that there is no contract, no monthly fee and no deposit required.

-Prepaid SIM cards can be purchased from Digicel and FLOW stores, as well as from other retailers, like supermarkets and gas stations.
-If you have an unlocked phone, all you need to do is purchase the SIM card, put it in your phone, add calling credit with a plan and start calling.
-Credit can be added (also known as topping-up) at the same locations, as well as at some ATMs, online and through the mobile service providers’ apps.
+Prepaid SIM cards can be purchased from mobile service provider stores, as well as from other retailers, like supermarkets and gas stations.
+If you have an unlocked phone, all you need to do is purchase the SIM card, put it in your phone, add credit and start calling.
+Credit can be added at the same locations.
+SIMs can be bought online and through the mobile service providers’ apps.
+Digital eSIMs are also available at both FLOW and Digicel.

 Postpaid Mobile Services

 You will usually be required to sign a contract for 12 or 24 months with a postpaid plan.
-These are easy to set up – you just need to take along ID, proof of address and a deposit – and there is a choice of plans allowing customers to choose the one that best fits their needs.
+These are easy to set up – you just need to take ID, proof of address and a deposit to your chosen provider – and there are a choice of plans allowing customers to choose the one that best fits their needs.

-FLOW currently offers unlimited plans which include limitless data, WhatsApp, local texts and minutes, as well as an allowance of international minutes and free incoming calls whilst roaming.
+FLOW currently offers unlimited plans, which include limitless data, WhatsApp, local texts and minutes, as well as an allowance of international minutes and free incoming calls whilst roaming.
+These start at CI$140.
 Customers who have broadband receive a discount on their unlimited mobile plan.

 Roaming